 The FEM Group is specialized in risk and decision analysis focusing on the Baltic Sea, the applications covering, for example, oil spill risks, eutrophication, marine spatial planning, and fisheries management.
 The group develops cross-disciplinary tools in cooperation with other research groups and involve different stakeholders to our work.

-Our group, Forest Bioeconomy, Business and Sustainability, based at Department of Forest Sciences, builds on trans-disciplinary research collaboration on sustainable business management, specifically but not exclusively in the context of the forest sector.
+Forest Bioeconomy, Business and Sustainability, based at the Department of Forest Sciences, builds on trans-disciplinary research collaboration on sustainable business management, specifically but not exclusively in the context of the forest sector.
 We understand sustainability as a multi-faceted concept including economic, social and ecological dimensions.
-In our research we adopt a system thinking, based on the idea that each local business is embedded in a global socio-ecological system.
+In our research, we adopt a system thinking, based on the idea that each local business is embedded in a global socio-ecological system.

 As the International Forest Policy research group, we strive for a world in which forests are high on national and international agendas, and forest stewards’ rights are acknowledged in the recently established Chair of International Forest Policy.
 We believe that research can make a difference through the provision of sound evidence of what is and what can be without prescribing what should be.
 Our aim is to provide critical analysis to better understand politics and power in highly contested domestic and international policy arenas, often beyond the forestry sector as such.